ArneBachmann/sos/README.md

 ## Hints and Tipps ##
+- Too speed up going offline, use the `sos offline --plain` option: It may reduce the time for going offline by a larger factor (in tests on a small laptop with BTRFS it was 30 times faster due to avoiding Python having to compress all versioned file contents)
 - When specifying file patterns including glob markers on the command line, make sure you quote them correctly.
 On linux (bash, sh, zsh), put your patterns into quote (`"`), otherwise the shell will replace file patterns by any matching filenames instead of forwarding the pattern literally to SOS
 - Many commands can be shortened to three, two or even one initial letters
 - It might in some cases be a good idea to go offline one folder higher up in the file tree than your base working folder to care for potential deletions or renames